-GETTING TO DOWNTOWN TORONTO FROM THE AIRPORT
+GETTING TO TORONTO

 UNION PEARSON EXPRESS - 25% OFF FOR ISA DELEGATES

 UP Express connects Toronto Pearson International Airport to Union Station in the heart of downtown Toronto (steps from the Metro Toronto Convention Centre) in just 25 stress-free minutes—less than half the time it often takes by car.
 Trains leave every 15 minutes with the first train departing Pearson Station at 05:27 and the last train departing at 00:57.
 There’s no easier or more convenient way to get to or from Toronto Pearson.